vocascan/documentation/docs/vocascan-server/customPages.md

 mkdir staticPages
 ```

-After that, add your html files in that folder.
-In our example we have this folder structure
+After that, add your HTML files in that folder.
+In our example, we have this folder structure.

 ```
 |-- staticPages